Skip to content

 Queue #9

-(Reserved) Executes Data Platform advanced detection, intelligent monitor tasks Scale when having a large number of advanced detection, intelligent monitors
+(Reserved) Executes data platform advanced detection, intelligent monitor function tasks Scale when the number of advanced detection and intelligent monitors is high

-beat Trigger for Cron Jobs ← Same as Left Do not scale, ensure global single instance
+beat Trigger for scheduled tasks ← Same as left Must not scale, ensure global single replica

-mysql Database (No such service) Does not need scaling, choose self-built or cloud services for higher demands
+mysql Database (No such service) No need to scale, choose self-built or cloud service for higher demands

-redis Cache / Function execution task queue (No such service) Does not need scaling, choose self-built or cloud services for higher demands
+redis Cache / Function execution task queue (No such service) No need to scale, choose self-built or cloud service for higher demands

 Service Responsibility Scaling Recommendation